The Mystery of a 1969 Jimi Hendrix Photo Gets Solved

 “I was at the Royal Albert Hall a week or so before that concert,” he shared.
 “I spent some time talking with the band and shot some photos backstage.
 It was all so casual and intimate.
 There was really no security and photographers were free to do pretty much whatever they wanted.
 I had built up a lot of trust by then by shooting some big shows.
 So I knew who I had a talk to to get access.
 And then once I had the access, I was just set free to shoot what I wanted.”

 And so there you have it.
 The story of a simple image that captured a charming pause in the eye of the psychedelic hurricane.
-Clipped from an era when, as Charley Weber so aptly put it, “We were walking with Gods.”
+Clipped from an era when, as Charlie Weber so aptly put it, “We were walking with gods.”